Policies and documents

-It is your responsibility as a user of the university's systems to familiarise yourself with these policies and ensure that your use does not breach regulations.
+It is your responsibility as a user of the University's systems to familiarise yourself with these policies and make sure that your use does not breach regulations.

 Don't allow anyone else to use your IT credentials, don't disguise your online identity and don't attempt to obtain or use anyone else's.